vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 sleep 0.5
 done
 ```
-Any SIL Kit participants connected to the same SIL Kit `CAN1` network will be able to exchange CAN frames from `can0` vCAN device.
+Any SIL Kit participants connected to the same SIL Kit `CAN1` network will be able to exchange CAN frames from `can0` vcan device.

 In a separate Terminal, launch the sil-kit-demo-can-echo-device.
 This will connect it to SIL Kit's `CAN1` network by default.
 ```